Anand-kumar-63/Node-project/readme.md

  >> for this you have to import the async function that is connecting the database to and call it inside app.js file after connecting to the database thenn call app.listen to start listening to the port

 # scheema creation using mongoose
+>>[schema]
 - Models are defined using the Schema interface.
 The Schema allows you to define the fields stored in each document x along with their validation requirements and default values.

-- scheema basically tells about -- what all info about the user we are storing into the database
+- scheema basically tells about -- what all fields about the user we are storing into the database
 - user can have firstname , lastname , age ,gender , profession etc
 - mongodb recommend to use camelcase in scheema
+>>[Models]
+- a mongoose Model is just a wrapper on the mongoose schema >> mongoose model porvides an interface[collection] to the database  for creating , quering , updating , deleting documents...
+- with the help of model we create a collection >> in which we store the document structured using schema

 const userSchema = new  mongoose.Schema({
  Firstname:{